EMPTYVOID-DEV/I3-Setup/README.md

 ### Neovim

 My neovim configuration is tailored for web development, with robust support for Svelte and TypeScript.
 Plugins, key mappings, and color schemes are carefully chosen to enhance your coding experience.

-### Web Development

-For web development, I've fine-tuned my configurations to cater specifically to Svelte and TypeScript projects.
-Whether you're building a frontend application or a full-stack solution, these settings will boost your development workflow.

 ## Usage